Benbinbin/BlogiNote/content/about.md

----
-head.description: 'This is a custom description for Content Wind about page.'
----

-# About
+# [About]{.text-3xl .sm:text-5xl .text-purple-500}

-This website is generate by BlogiNote, it can show your blogs and notes with flexible layouts and fancy interaction.
+This website is generate by BlogiNote, it can show your blog and note with flexible layouts and fancy interaction.

 BlogiNote is content driving website, it can generate web pages based on different file formats, like `markdown`,`json` and `csv` and more.